RENCI-NRIG/impact/prdn.md

 ### Jenkins

 A standard (CentOS RPM-managed) Jenkins installation receives webhooks from each push to a GitHub repo containing Singularity source files.
 The Jenkins job pulls the source for the image, compiles the image, and on successful compilation uploads the image to the SingularityHub for end-user consumption.

+### Linux VMs

+The full PRDN uses Linux target VMs as well, but they require further configuration.
+They'll need the following additional packages:

+`$ yum install xrdp xorgrdp samba-libs samba-common-tools sssd-ad sssd-ldap sssd-krb5 oddjob-mkhomedir`

+You may use this [sssd.conf sample](sssd.conf.sample) as a sign-post toward a working sssd configuration.

+You'll need to bind the Linux VM to active directory, specifying the FQDN of the controller if your DNS, like ours, isn't 100% controlled by Active Directory:

+`$ sudo net ads join -s activedirectory.fqdn -k`

+- Note that the machine's "short" hostname must not exceed the Microsoft maximum of 15 characters, or the machine's entry in Active Directory will be truncated.

+## Firewall Rules

+For the Abridged PRDN the firewall requirements are minimal (SSH at the perimeter, a VNC port range large enough to accomodate the anticipated maximum number of simultaneous users).

+For the full PRDN the incoming requirements are both https (443/tcp) AND a VNC port range twice as large as the anticipated maximum number of simultaneous users (in our case, 5900-6000/tcp).

+Our PRDN is behind a Juniper firewall so we've purposefully set the default outgoing rule to DENY.
+We then had to open ports for the following services:

+ - campus DNS (53 tcp/udp)
+ - campus NTP (123 tcp/udp)
+ - HTTPS (443/tcp) to our SingularityHub, campus CentOS mirror, Shibboleth, etc.